Jaco-Julio/DataMiningProject/README.md

 ## Project description

 This project aims to analyze 3 datasets from the UCI Dataset repository.
 It has to be a classification, one about regression and one about clustering  analysis.
 You should talk about the evaluation metrics and show the best results.
+The preprocessing file indicates the preprocessing done in the dataset and the models file indicates the built models for the dataset.
+Only clustering has only the models file.

 ## Chosen dataset details